 Aeon Supportive Services

-Aeon strives to create a respectful community that cares by fully supporting residents in strengthening their lives and becoming a part of the community.
-Our staff helps connect residents to their community in several ways.
-Thirty of our 56 properties offer additional supportive services to help residents in achieving housing stability and personal goals.
+Aeon strives to create a respectful community that cares by supporting residents in strengthening their lives and becoming a part of the community.

 Resident Connections: Helping Residents Succeed

-When people are connected, they feel safer and more satisfied with their living environment and are more likely to treat their home and neighbors with greater respect.
-Aeon’s Resident Connections program strives to support successful residency and create thriving communities by focusing on resident connections, engagement, and stability while providing affordable housing.
+When people are connected, they feel safer, they’re happier with their living environment and are more likely to treat their home and neighbors with greater respect.
+Aeon’s Resident Connections program strives to support successful residency and create thriving communities by focusing on resident connections, engagement, and stability.

-Resident Connections encourages residents to take a leadership role in the property and the greater community.
+Resident Connections also encourages residents to take a leadership role in the property and the greater community.
 Residents give back to their community by: serving on Aeon’s Board of Directors; facilitating monthly resident property meetings; and planning community-building activities such as movie nights, cooking classes, barbecues, and sober support groups.
-Roughly 100 residents volunteer annually — providing more than 1,000 hours total of volunteer service.
+More than 200 residents volunteer annually — contributing more than 3,000 hours total of volunteer service.

 Partnerships to Support Resident Success